fab13n/lamtez/README.md

   in the storage to save the stack before calling, and restore it after it returns.

-(note: currently, the stack is saved in a naive mode: the stack isn't pruned from values which aren't needed anymore, and stacks with the same signature don't share the same slot.
-This will be improved, eventually)
+(note: currently, the stack is saved rather naively: a big sum type is reserved in the storage, one per invocation of `TRANSFER_TOKEN`, and the whole stack is saved in it.
+First the  stack could be pruned before saving, as some slots won't be used after the contract call anymore, and two invocations with the same stack types above them should share their slot)

 Lamtez is mostly functional.
 It has two kinds of side effects: storage updates and calls to other contracts.
-Normally, functional programming languages will only let you touch side effects with a ten foot pole (although they call that pole a "monad"; wielding a monad towards unfamiliar developers seems barely less scary than doing so with an actual ten foot pole).
+Normally, functional programming languages will only let you touch side effects with a ten foot pole (although they call that pole a "monad"; wielding a monad towards unfamiliar developers scares them about as much as doing so with an actual ten foot pole).

-Lamtez doesn't explicitly supports monads, but it enforces some (coarser) constraints about where side effects are tolerated.
+Lamtez doesn't explicitly supports monads, but it enforces some (coarser) constraints about where side effects are accepted.
 Namely, these operations can't happen in an inner function (we couldn't keep track of them without monads then), nor in places where evaluation order isn't intuitively
 obvious: not in tuples/products, not in function arguments.

-### General organization
+## Anatomy of a contract

 A contract is composed of: